benadamstyles/making-of-history/FAQ.md

 ## Q: Can I use something from your site for my presentation / website / themed birthday party?

-All content on this site is protected by intellectual property laws and belongs to its original creator(s).
+All original content on this site is protected by intellectual property laws and belongs to its original creator(s).
 In legalese, that means you may not modify, publish, copy, transmit, transfer, sell, reproduce, create derivative works from, license, distribute, frame, hyperlink, download, repost, perform, display or in any way commercially exploit any of the content without express permission from the owner(s).

+Sometimes we do use images which are considered 'fair use', and you can find the credits and links for those images beneath the articles where they are featured.

 Please use our contact form if you would like to request to use something from the site.